The James Atwood Institute for Congregational Courage

 -

-We encourage you to talk to your church, presbytery, diocese, synod or other church entities to inquire about scholarship funds that might be available for peacemaking or local mission work.
+We encourage you to talk to your church, presbytery, diocese, synod or other church entities to inquire about funds that might be available for peacemaking or local mission work.

 Clergy: we encourage you to use your study funds for the Atwood Institute.